How Do Other Countries Celebrate the Christmas Season

 This densely-populated island enjoys some densely-rich fruitcake year-round.

 Fun fact: Did you know, in Japan, they celebrate their own version of Thanksgiving?
 On November 23rd, citizens will celebrate Kinro Kansha No Hi which specifically honors the labor and production of the country.
 (And you better believe fruitcake makes an appearance at Japanese Thanksgiving).

 However, if you’re going to visit Japan, we strongly recommend the New Year.
-In Japan, they take their New Year Celebration to a whole new level.
-New Year’s is called “Shogatsu” and doesn’t just begin and end on the traditional January 1 – citizens will stretch the celebration out for days before and after which means plenty of fireworks, music, singing, dancing and eating in the streets.
+In Japan, they make their New Year Celebration to a whole new level.
+New Year’s is called “Shogatsu” and doesn’t just begin and end on the traditional January 1 – citizens will stretch the celebration out for days before and after which means plenty of fireworks, music, singing, dancing, and eating in the streets.

 Although fruitcake is celebrated all over the world, don’t forget about our home base: Collin Street Bakery.
 Should you stop by and see us, we’d love to have you schedule a tour to see how our daily, and holiday, magic gets made on a year-to-year basis!
 Our gift to you is one that keeps on giving.
 Shop our specials today to find the perfect holiday gifts for you and your family.